JustalK/CODINGAME/README.md

 ![logo](https://logonoid.com/images/codingame-logo.png)

+**Current Rank:** Master
-<p> <a href="https://www.codingame.com/profile/6500d04cc2fb5a11a8cab7ff4d94a42a532771"> Click here to view my profile </a></p>
+<a href="https://www.codingame.com/profile/6500d04cc2fb5a11a8cab7ff4d94a42a532771">Click here to view my profile</a>

 <span style="color:red">If you are copy/pasting response or if you find anything that help you progress in your rank, please take the time to give a ⭐ (star) to this repository</span>
 It will show me that I am helping some developers and I will feel more motivated to dig deeper to even post better solutions.

 ### 🔎 Puzzles Completed